 2.3.2 In relation to any new SVA Metering System, the Registrant shall use all reasonable endeavours to ensure that Metering Equipment is installed and commissioned in accordance with paragraph 2.1.2(a) before the registration of the Metering System becomes effective.

-2.3.2A In relation to any new Asset Metering System, the Registrant shall use all reasonable endeavours to ensure that Metering Equipment is installed and commissioned in accordance with paragraph 2.1.1(a) before the Asset Metering System is allocated to a BM Unit.
+2.3.2A In relation to any new Asset Metering System, the Registrant shall use all reasonable endeavours to ensure that Metering Equipment is installed and commissioned in accordance with paragraph 2.1.1(a) before the Asset Metering System is allocated to a BM Unit or included in an EMR AMSID Declaration.

 2.3.3 Without prejudice to any other right of other Parties, if the Registrant of a new SVA Metering System within paragraphs 2.2.1(b), (c) or 2.2.2 fails to ensure that Metering Equipment is installed and commissioned in accordance with paragraph 2.1.2(a) before the registration of the Metering System becomes effective, it shall be liable to a charge to be determined and payable in accordance with Annex S-1.